-Proudly serving more than 100 million clients in 40 countries, Citi's Global Consumer Banking (GCB) business is among the largest retail banks in the world.
-Primarily known as Citibank and strategically centered in the world's top cities, GCB uses its deep footprint to deliver a consistent and enhanced client-centric banking experience.
-GCB accounted for nearly 40 percent of total deposits and 50 percent of total revenues within Citicorp in 2011.
+Proudly serving more than 100 million clients in 40 countries, Citi's Global Consumer Banking business is among the largest retail banks in the world.
+Primarily known as Citibank and strategically centered in the world's top cities, Global Consumer Banking uses its deep footprint to deliver a consistent and enhanced client-centric banking experience.
+Global Consumer Banking accounted for nearly 40 percent of total deposits and 50 percent of total revenues within Citicorp in 2011.

-Our GCB businesses are strong in some of the world's most important growth markets, from China, Malaysia, Korea and India in Asia Pacific, to Poland and Russia in Europe, to Mexico, Brazil, Colombia, Argentina and Panama in Latin America.
+Our Global Consumer Banking businesses are strong in some of the world's most important growth markets, from China, Malaysia, Korea and India in Asia Pacific, to Poland and Russia in Europe, to Mexico, Brazil, Colombia, Argentina and Panama in Latin America.
 In Mexico, Citi's Banamex franchise serves more than 20 million people and is the country's largest financial institution as measured by assets and customer-managed resources.

-Primarily known as Citibank and centered in the world's top cities, Citi's Retail Banking network consists of more than 4,600 branches across the globe and holds deposits exceeding $300 billion.
-Citibank offers Checking and Savings accounts, Small Business and Wealth Management among our services.
-In 2011, we opened state-of-the-art digitized Citi Smart Banking branches in Washington, D.C., New York, Tokyo and Busan (South Korea) and continued renovating our entire branch network.
-We also opened innovative sales and service centers in Moscow and St. Petersburg and Citi Express modules - 24-hour service units - in Colombia.
+Primarily known as Citibank and centered in the world's top cities, Citi's network of global retail banks consists of more than 4,600 branches across the globe and holds deposits exceeding $300 billion.
+Citibank offers Checking and Savings accounts, Small Business and Wealth Management among our financial services.
+In 2011, we opened state-of-the-art digitized Citi Smart Retail Banking branches in Washington, D.C., New York, Tokyo and Busan, South Korea, and continued renovating our entire branch network.
+We also opened innovative sales and service centers in Moscow and St. Petersburg and Citi Express modules 24-hour service units in Colombia.
 Branch openings in three new cities in China expanded our presence in the country to 13 cities.

 As one of the world's largest credit card issuers, Citi Branded Cards introduced several new products in 2011, including: Citi ThankYou®, Citi Executive®/AAdvantage® and Citi Simplicity® cards in the U.S.; Latin America partnership cards with Colombia-based airline Avianca and with Banamex and AeroMexico; and a merchant loyalty program in Europe.